jmcastelo/mixtum/README.md

 #### 2. Populations

 The left table contains all the population names in '*.ind'.
 They may be ordered alphabetically by clicking on the table's header, and selected/deselected with the mouse left button.
-Note that clicking while pressing the `shift` key allows you to select a range of populations, or pick specific ones with the `ctrl` key.
-The combination `ctrl + a` allows the selection of all populations.
+Note that clicking while pressing the `SHIFT` key allows you to select a range of populations, or pick specific ones with the `CTRL` key.
+The combination `CTRL+A` allows the selection of all populations.

 After searching and choosing populations of interest, select the number of computation processes to parallelize the frequencies computation.
 Check how many cores your CPU has to tune this parameter.
 Then compute the table of allele frequencies on which all the f-statistics are computed or, equivalently, on which all the scalar products are carried out.